lunarmodules/ldoc/doc/doc.md

 Another name for `readme` is `topics`, which is more descriptive.
 From LDoc 1.2, `readme/topics` can be a list of documents.
 These act as a top-level table-of-contents for your documentation.
-Currently, if you want them in a particular order, then use names like `01-introduction.md` etc which sort appropriately.
+Currently, if you want them in a particular order, then use names like `01-introduction.md` etc, which sort appropriately.

 The first line of a document may be a Markdown `#` title.
 If so, then LDoc will regard the next level as the subheadings, normally second-level `##`.
 But if the title is already